NATIONAL PANIC DAY

 National Panic Day Trivia/Facts:

-- Panic Day is supposedly one of the copyrighted Wellcat Holidays invented by Ruth and Thomas Roy.
+- This day is supposedly one of the copyrighted Wellcat Holidays invented by Ruth and Thomas Roy.

 - Panic is defined as a sudden, extreme, uncontrollable fear or anxiety that often causes unreasonable, irrational, unthinking behavior.